Gabriel Bataille

 Gabriel Bataille (between June 1574 and June 1575 – 17 December 1630) was a French musician, lutenist and composer of airs de cour.
-He should not be confused with his son Gabriel II Bataille.

 Biography

 The allusions to Brie in his verse pieces suggest that Gabriel Bataille was a native of this province.
 He had a brother Louis, a tailor, quoted in an act of 1621 and a sister Catherine, married to Didier Dutour, usher of the accounts and treasures in Paris, and died before 1600.

 At the time of his marriage with Catherine Carre, on 12 February 1600, he was already a Parisian, but his marriage contract specified that he was then clerk to the parliamentary counselor Germain Regnault; thus he was not yet a professional musician.
 When in 1608 Pierre I Ballard published the first volumes of his Airs de différents autheurs, he had probably become one: from 1614 he was listed as master of music.

 From 1617 to his death, he was master of music of the house of Anne of Austria (1601–1666), by semester, alternating with Antoine Boësset.
 He had signed a contract with the latter, which also aimed at this post, so that the one who would obtain it would share it with the other (what happened).
 He had to testify on 9 June 1617 at the trial of Leonora Galigai, and described the exorbitant conditions imposed by the Marshal d'Ancre on the musicians who had applied for the charges of musician of the house of the queen (an entire year of wages).